4PM-5:30PM at The Amherst Woman’s Club, 35 Triangle Street, Amherst

 The Emily Dickinson Museum is pleased to present “Some Favored Nook,” a song cycle by Eric Nathan inspired by the significant correspondence between Emily Dickinson and Thomas Wentworth Higginson.
 Eric Nathan’s original composition places Dickinson and Higginson’s writings at the center of the music, using these pivotal texts as a lens through which to view the social, political, and cultural issues of this chapter in American history.
 Filled with themes of abolition, civil rights, women’s rights, the effects of war, love, and death, the song cycle will be performed on Sunday, October 6.

 Tickets for this event may now be purchased online.
+Tickets will also be available at the door.

 Please email EDMPrograms@emilydickinsonmuseum.org for more information.